 Wisbech Road Improvements and Wisbech Rail Study

-The Cambridgeshire & Peterborough Combined Authority allocated £10.5 million to a package of improvements to the road system around Wisbech.
+Following recommendation from the Business Board £10.5 million was allocated for a package of improvements to the road system around Wisbech.

 The highway improvements will stimulate housing, economic and jobs growth in the town.